Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

-RTC outperforms SmartRefresh using three optimizations to reduce the refreshes: (i) It aligns the refresh with reads.
-In this way it ensures that the energy spent on both refresh and read is not wasted, (ii) it prevents the refresh of the DRAM rows that are \emph{not} being used, and (iii) it does not refresh the rows that have been recently accessed.
-In contrast, SmartRefresh applies \emph{only} the third optimization.
-As a result, SmartRefresh is ineffective when data transfer rate is lower than the refresh rate, e.g., when only LeNet is running on the platform.
+RTC outperforms SmartRefresh using three optimizations to reduce the refreshes.
+First, RTC aligns the refresh with reads.
+In this way it ensures that the energy spent on both refresh and read is not wasted.
+Second, RTC prevents the refresh of the DRAM rows that are \emph{not} being used (i.e., not allocated).
+Third, RTC does not refresh the rows that have been recently accessed.
+However, SmartRefresh applies \emph{only} the third optimization by not refreshing recently-accessed DRAM rows.
+As a result, SmartRefresh is ineffective when data transfer rate is lower than the refresh rate, e.g., when only LeNet is running on the system.
 In contrast, our RTC mechanism can reduce DRAM accesses regardless of the data rate.
-SmartRefresh is effective when access rate is greater than the refresh rate, which is the case in the rightmost two bar graphs, where multiple networks are run together.
-However, even in these two cases RTC provides a significant $\approx 30\%$ DRAM energy reduction over SmartRefresh.
+SmartRefresh is effective when access rate is greater than the refresh rate, which is the case in the rightmost two bar graphs, where multiple workloads run together.
+However, even in these two cases, RTC provides a significant $\approx 30\%$ DRAM energy reduction over SmartRefresh.
 The main reason is the large number (e.g., 4,194,304 in our evaluated system) of SRAM counters that SmartRefresh needs to maintain to keep track of when each row is accessed.
 These counters consume a significant amount of energy that offsets the benefits of refresh reduction.

-Refrint \cite{agrawal2013refrint} is another optimization technique, that has the advantage of being effective also for low data rates.
+Refrint~\cite{agrawal2013refrint} is another refresh reduction technique, which has the advantage of being effective for low data access rates.
 However, Refrint has the downside of being applicable to only embedded DRAM that is used as a cache.
 This is because Refrint is based on the idea of refreshing only data that will be accessed in near future and flushing the rest back to the main memory.
-In contrast, our approach is applicable to high-density commodity DRAM that has much larger refresh overhead compared to embedded DRAM.
+In contrast, our approach is generally applicable to any type of DRAM with small changes in the DRAM chips.

 Similar to our PAAR technique, ESKIMO~\cite{isen2009eskimo} skips refreshes to unallocated memory regions.
 However, it does not perform any refresh-access synchronization.
 Hence, ESKIMO does not reduce energy in allocated regions of memory.